Occasionalism and Empiricism

 — A —

-What do you think about someone (a materialist) who says that the same concept can be located at two spatiotemporal locations?
-This happens because the brain is like a computer which copies another computer’s program.
+What do you think about someone (a materialist) who says that the same concept can be located at two spatio-temporal locations?
+This happens because the brain is like a computer that copies another computer’s program.
 So, when I speak, the sound waves enter your ears and your brain copies the concept that I had in my head.

-If the main point of your question is about communication in the materialist scheme, then I would quickly challenge empiricism.
-I would admit that IF the materialist can communicate to another person, then there would be two physical copies of the same thought.
-But I deny that they can communicate, so they will need to prove that they can communicate via empiricism first — that is, even if we were to ignore for the moment whether materialism is true, whether thoughts are physical, and whether brains can think.
+If the point of your question is about communication in the materialist scheme, then it is best to challenge empiricism right away.
+If it is possible for two people to communicate under the scheme of materialism, then when communication occurs, there would be two physical copies of the same thought.
+However, I deny that communication is possible under materialism, so the materialist will need to first prove that communication is possible by an empirical epistemology – that is, even if we were to ignore for the moment whether materialism is true, whether thoughts are physical, and whether brains can think.

 Jonathan Edwards affirmed a form of occasionalism, and also Malebranche, as well as a number of other Christian thinkers.
 You could see Calvin, Luther, etc., at times saying things that sound like occasionalism.
-I would just say that it is a necessary implication and a consistent application of the biblical doctrine of providence.
+In any case, it is unimportant who affirms it or who rejects it.
+It is nothing less than a necessary implication and a consistent application of the biblical doctrine of providence.

 — B —